M-Kruse/GitRecycle/README.md

 # GitRecycle

-This is a project to test the idea of creating a recycle bin for public github projects in order to find projects that are either deleted or went from public to private in a short timeframe, such as in the case of an accident.
+This is a project to test the idea of creating a recycle bin for public github repos in order to find ones that are either deleted or went from public to private in a short timeframe, such as in the case of an accident or forced removal.
+This is the original idea, it may flux a bit.

 # How it works

-Keywords are added and github is searched at interval for new repos.
+Keywords are added and workers search Github at interval for new repos.
 Those repos are archived.

 A time limit is set.
-If the repo is deleted within that time, an alert is generated to review it.
+If the repo goes missing within that time, an alert is generated to review it.

 The alerted repo can be dismissed or saved.
 If dismissed, the archived copy of the repo is deleted.

-If the time limit expires, the repo is considered to be stale and is deleted from storage.
+If the time limit expires, and the repo has not gone missing, the repo is considered to be stale and is deleted from storage.

 # Add some example query data